ciceklab/DeepND/README.md

 ## Replicating Published Results

-This Github page is part of the work included in [Deep multitask learning of gene risk for comorbid neurodevelopmental disorders] (https://www.biorxiv.org/content/10.1101/2020.06.13.150201v3).
+This Github page is part of the work included in ["Deep multitask learning of gene risk for comorbid neurodevelopmental disorders"](https://www.biorxiv.org/content/10.1101/2020.06.13.150201v3).
 To replicate the results presented in the paper, please refer to [Replicating Results](https://github.com/ciceklab/DeepND/blob/master/replicate.md) .

 ## License
 - CC BY-NC-SA 2.0